si1kdd/allScripts/README.md

 # allScripts
-my Unix like system scripts collection, for enviroment debugging and administation
+My Unix like system scripts collection, for enviroment debugging and administation.

+### TODO
+- A categories